MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 ---
 title: How to test drivers with Secure Boot enabled
-description: How to Test Pre-production Drivers with Secure Boot Enabled
+description: How to test pre-production drivers with Secure Boot enabled
 keywords:
 - Secure Boot enabled
 - Testing drivers